provena/provena/docs/API-access/authentication/overview.md

 # API Authentication

-Access to any RRAP API requires providing proof of your system access.
+Access to any Provena API requires providing proof of your system access.
 System access is controlled through a set of roles for each of the services.

-Authentication is provisioned by our [Authentication Server](https://auth.mds.gbrrestoration.org/auth/realms/rrap/account) and signed using the [JSON Web Token](https://jwt.io/introduction) (JWT) standard.
+Authentication is provisioned by a authentication server and signed using the [JSON Web Token](https://jwt.io/introduction) (JWT) standard.

 Sending signed JWTs over an encrypted HTTPS connection is a trusted and secure way to communicate your authorisation.